OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_emailnotifications.md

 To send emails, you can define:

 - Who will receive the notification;
 - Subject;
- - Body _(Email body is handled as HTML that is embeded in the global notification style used by the Platform.)_.
+- Body _(Email body is handled as HTML that is embedded in the global notification style used by the Platform.)_.

 The Subject and Body can be composed using a given text or using a Text Template [(see here how to use Text Templates)](/omnia3_modeler_texttemplates.html).

 **Accelerator**
 The accelerator _"Send an e-mail using a Text Template"_ is available in After Save Behaviours.
 This accelerator helps you to easily compose a request to send an email using Text Templates.
 To render the Text Template, the accelerator will us the current Entity as input data to the Template.

 ```C#